An Unweeded Garden – Chapter 1

 ‘I’ve got an appointment at the hairdressers on George Street tomorrow,’ she said as she took the flowers to the kitchen.
 She filled the kettle and flicked the switch.

 Had his dad said something?
 To him?
 Rhodri groped for the answer to a question.
 Was it a question?
 Were there even words?
-Had he heard him or was this just some deeper echo as the bass beat his chest?
+Had he heard him or was this just some deeper resonance as the bass beat his chest?
 He pressed stop and the silence engulfed them, held them in place.

 ‘How…um…are you ok, Keith?
 Um…Rhodri.
 Been up to anything lately?
 Are you…?’ he said and moved the potpourri back again.

 “Keith,” for fuck’s sake, how many times do we have to go through this shit?
 Rhodri wanted to tell him about the low water mark and the wave breaking…Why not?
 If anyone could understand fear and loathing…anywhere…it was his dad.

 ‘What you chatting about!’
 The rasp of sucking teeth.
 Stewps.
 ‘Why you have your face like who shit dere?’ his dad said.